Skip to Content

 The HTTP connector provides an interface for creating an HTTP connection, the foundation used for generating instances of HTTP activities.
 These activities, once configured, interact with an HTTP server through the connection.

-The HTTP connector is accessed from the design component palette's Connections tab (see Design Component Palette).
+The HTTP connector is accessed from the design component palette's Project endpoints and connectors tab (see Design component palette).

 Important